2024 Solar Incentives Guide for Bellflower, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: You may be able to sign a net metering agreement with your Bellflower utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
-Your utility company will then subtract this value from your utility bill each month.
+- Net Metering: You may be able to sign a net metering contract with your Bellflower utility company that will apply to all or a percentage of the excess electricity your solar panels generate.
+They will then deduct this value from your utility bill each month.

-• Tax Exemptions: Sales tax exemptions are applied at the time of purchase for your solar panels.
-Property tax exemptions let you exclude the value that your solar panels add when calculating how much property tax you need to pay on your home.
+- Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar panels.
+Property tax exemptions let you exclude the value added by your solar system when you're calculating the amount of property tax you need to pay.

 Best Regional Coverage